 - In Presentational Communication, you present information and ideas to an audience using spoken and written language.

 Take every opportunity to use the language as much as you can.
-Participate actively in class discussions, get to know exchange students or other advanced students of the language, or connect with students from around the world using technology.
+Participate actively in class discussions, get to know exchange students, advanced students of the language, or connect with students from around the world using technology.
 Don’t worry about making mistakes, just use the language.
 If you find yourself struggling to remember a word, think about another way of expressing your idea.

 In this mode of communication, you’ll need to be able to ask and answer a variety of questions, exchange information and ideas, and state and support your opinions.
 You’ll also need to interact appropriately in formal and informal situations with adults and peers.